wire report

 What happened

-According to The Guardian’s source item, ‘The CGI would have cost millions.
+According to The Guardian’s report, ‘The CGI would have cost millions.
 I spent $2,000.’
 Is Dreams of Violets AI slop – or the future of film-making?, It should have taken years, but Ash Koosha made a drama about Iran’s anti-government protests in weeks – and now it’s the first AI-made movie to screen at a major film festival.
 It could transform indie film-making, claims the director Next week a breakthrough 75-minute drama about the brutal crackdown in Iran on anti-government protesters in January will premiere at the Tribeca film festival in New York.
 It is called Dreams of Violets and is based on journalism, video footage and eyewitness accounts.
 “I would say 80% of it is a recreation of events that actually happened,” says its Iranian-British director Ash Koosha.
 But Dreams of Violets is a work of fiction, not a documentary: a drama following a group of strangers caught up in the protests, who meet by chance in an alleyway.
 How on earth has Koosha managed to pull together a drama about the killings in less than six months?
 The answ

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T04:00:42+00:00.
+The report is dated 2026-06-03T04:00:42+00:00.

 What to watch